ysyk2021/the-list-makers-blueprint-a-comprehensive-guide-to-achieving-your-goals-with-effective-listing/src/chapter-7-2.md

-Chapter 5: Techniques for Tracking Progress and Holding Yourself Accountable
+Techniques for Tracking Progress and Holding Yourself Accountable
 ============================================================================

 Tracking progress and holding yourself accountable are essential aspects of achieving your goals effectively.
 In this chapter, we will explore various techniques and strategies that can help you monitor your progress, stay motivated, and ensure that you are accountable for your actions.